Potatopy/loop-revised/README.md

 - Welcome system
 - An economy system (W.I.P)
-- A moderation system (need ideas lmao)
+- A moderation system
+- A Music system With Spotify Support
-- Anime commands (NSFW)
+- Anime commands (NSFW + SFW)
 - Level system
-- And Many More!
+- And Many More To Come!

 ## Requirements